just-containers/s6-overlay/README.md

 enough so that your scripts have time to finish without s6-overlay interrupting them and diagnosing an error.
 * `S6_READ_ONLY_ROOT` (default = 0): When running in a container whose root filesystem is read-only, set this env to **1** to inform init stage 2 that it should copy user-provided initialization scripts from `/etc` to `/var/run/s6/etc` before it attempts to change permissions, etc. See [Read-Only Root Filesystem](#read-only-root-filesystem) for more information.
 * `S6_SYNC_DISKS` (default = 0): Set this env to **1** to inform init stage 3 that it should attempt to sync filesystems before stopping the container.
 Note: this will likely sync all filesystems on the host.
+* `S6_STAGE2_HOOK` (default = none): If this variable exists, its contents will be interpreted as a shell excerpt that will be run in the early stage 2, before services are started.
+This can be used, for instance, to dynamically patch the service database at run-time right before it is compiled and run.
+The wrong value can prevent your container from running or endanger your security, so only use this if you know exactly what you are doing.
+When in doubt, leave this variable undefined.
+* `S6_VERBOSITY` (default = 2): controls the verbosity of s6-rc, and potentially
+other tools, at container start and stop time.
+The default, 2, is normally verbose: it will list the service start and stop operations.
+You can make the container quieter by decreasing this number: 1 will only print warnings and errors, and 0 will only print errors.
+You can also make the container _more_ verbose, i.e. print tracing and debug information, by increasing this number up to 5, but the output will quickly become _very_ noisy, and most people shouldn't need this.

 ### syslog